thosgood/this-weeks-finds/markdown/151-200/week195.md

     performed to directly verify the existence of the three-loop supergravity divergences."
 -   Maximally supersymmetric supergravity theories behave better than people had expected.
-In 4 dimensions, it *seems* that so-called "N = 8 supergravity" is renormalizable up to 4 loops, but not 5.
+In 4 dimensions, it *seems* that so-called "$N=8$ supergravity" is renormalizable up to 4 loops, but not 5.
     However, neither of these have been proved, and this theory could even be renormalizable to all orders: see pages 33-35 in Zvi Bern's transparencies above.